-We selected 80 T2DM patients that our hospital accepted as early as January 2022 and as late as December 2023 as the research subjects.
+We selected 80 T2DM patients our hospital accepted as early as January 2022 and as late as December 2023 as the research subjects.
 The patients were distributed 40 cases to the observation group and 40 cases to the control group randomly and on average.
-In the control group, there were 26 female cases and 14 male cases; and the average age of them was (53.2 ± 6.8) years; the duration of the disease had lasted 2-6 years, and the average disease duration was (4.1 ± 1.2) years.
-In the observation group, there were 25 female cases and 15 male cases; the average age of patients was (52.4 ± 7.2) years; the disease duration
+In the control group, there were 26 female cases and 14 male cases; their average age was (53.2±6.8) years; the duration of the disease lasted 2-6 years, and the average disease duration was (4.1±1.2) years.
+In the observation group, there were 25 female and 15 male cases; the average age of patients was (52.4±7.2) years; the disease duration ranged from 2 to 6 years, and the average duration of the disease was (4.0±1.5) years.
+The comparison between patients' general information in both groups made sense (P>0.05).